bokroscsiga/wearable-computing/README.md

 Variable names are as descriptive as they are in the original raw dataset.
 Please read the cited description of them in 'CodeBook.md'.

+For the description of the script resulting 'tidy.txt' please take a look at the comments in 'run_analysis.R' at the relevant parts.

+To read in 'tidy.txt', please use the following command in R: read.table("./tidy.txt", sep = ",")